adamcurl/OBS-Eberron-Wiki/Continents/Khorvaire/Countries/Breland/Cities/Sharn/Menthis Plateau/Upper Menthis.md

 - Path of Light shrine

 ##### Art Temple
 One of Upper Menthis’ four theaters, the Art Temple is famous for cutting-edge, avant-garde plays.
 It has no resident playwright; instead, the theater solicits submissions from across Khorvaire, though residents of Sharn pen most of its productions.
-The theater’s owner, [[Cassa Faer]], prides herself on discovering new talent, but she defi nitely gives preferential treatment to her personal acquaintances, and tends to become romantically involved with each new playwright whose play she produces.
+The theater’s owner, [[Cassa Faer]], prides herself on discovering new talent, but she definitely gives preferential treatment to her personal acquaintances, and tends to become romantically involved with each new playwright whose play she produces.

 ##### Golden Horn

+^2e2fa9

 This wealthy inn includes a library, a few large meeting rooms, and a small concert hall.
 Performing at the Horn is an excellent opportunity for aspiring bards.

 This upscale inn is the local outpost of the [[Circle of Song]].
 It has a considerable area set aside for members of the Circle, including a library, meeting hall, and even a small concert hall.
 The proprietor of the Horn is a man named [[Mandyran]].
 A former wanderer, the old man has settled down and opened the inn to help support the Circle.